Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AppGw.MinInstance.md

 ### Configure with Azure template

-To set capacity for an Application gateway
+To set capacity for an Application gateway:

-Autoscaling:
+- With Autoscaling:
   - Set `autoscaleConfiguration.minCapacity` to any or all of `2`.

-Manual Scaling:
+- With manual scaling:

-- Set `sku.capacitiy` to `2` or more.
+  - Set `sku.capacity` to `2` or more.

 For example: